Explore a host of inquiry-based lesson plans for K to 12 students and their teachers.

 Each year on the anniversary of 9/11, the families of victims gather for a ceremony on the 9/11 Memorial plaza to read aloud the names of the 2,983 men, women, and children killed in the September 11, 2001 attacks and February 26, 1993 bombing of the World Trade Center.
 Six moments of silence mark the times when each of the World Trade Center towers was struck, when each tower fell, and the times corresponding to the attack at the Pentagon, and the crash of United Airlines Flight 93 in Pennsylvania.

 The heart of the mission of the 9/11 Memorial & Museum remains the annual commemoration ceremony.
-Our hope is to gather on the Memorial plaza while adhering to state and federal guidelines as they relate to social distancing and public gatherings.
+Family members of 9/11 victims will gather on the Memorial plaza while adhering to state and federal guidelines regarding social distancing and public gatherings.

 As years pass, acts of commemoration will raise questions for people without personal memories of the World Trade Center.
 Learn more about the Twin Towers, which were the centerpieces of the original World Trade Center complex.
 At 110 stories each, 1 WTC (North Tower) and 2 WTC (South Tower) provided nearly 10 million square feet of office space for about 35,000 people and 430 companies.